cejimenez0123/aws-cloud-practitioner-C02/domain1-cloudconcepts.md

   - **Compliance and Data Residency**
 ### How does AWS ensure low latency communication between Availability Zones?
 ### Why is it important to run EC2 instances across multiple AZs?
+  - **High Availability**
+    - If an AZ goes down, application remains available
+    - **Load Balancing** balance traffic among healthy instances, ensuring consistent availability, and experience
+  - **Scalability**
+    -
+  - **Fault Tolerance**
+    - AZ are isolated from each other
+    - Redundancy: If one AZ fails others can takes the load
+  - Disaster Recovery
+  - Improved Performance
+    - **Optimize resources** across regions with load balancer
+      - Handle traffic spike efficently

 ### How do regional AWS services enhance high availability?
+  - **Elastic Load Balancing between multiple AZ**
+  - **Autoscaling: Adjusts based on active instances.** Helps maintain performance and availability during traffic spikes or failure at a specific AZ.
+  - **Cross region replication** AWS S3,RDS, and DynamoDB.
+Replicate data across different regions.
+Can failover(move traffic to a instance in case of regional outage)
 ### What is the purpose of Amazon CloudFront?
+  - Cloudfront is a CDN ( content delivery network.)
+Reduce latency by migrating data to a region closer to users.
+Deliver web pages, images, video  to users with low latency.
+  - **Caching frequently acceseed resources closer to users**
 ### What are edge locations in AWS?
+  - **Protection from DDoS attacks with AWS Shield**
+  - **Cloudfront offers encryption for ssl/tls and https.** Offers feattures like AWS WAF( Web Application Firewall)
+  - **Content access controls**
+  - Made to handle traffic spikes without impacting performance
 ### What is AWS Outposts?
+  - **Outposts let's organization run AWS resources on premises would in cloud**
+    - **Hybrid Cloud w/ Outpost**: Seamless experience, in case of increase traffic can run resources on cloud, in what's called cloud bursts
+    - Local Data Storage Data Sovereignty
+    - **Fully manaaged by AWS** AWS delivers,installs, and maintains outposts.
+Amazon handles software patches and updates just like in the cloud.
+    - **Low Latency** integrates with onpremises data

 ### How do Availability Zones within AWS Regions contribute to disaster recovery and high availability?
+  - AZ provide redundancy incase of failure of a seperate discrete outage at a another AZ.
+  - **Load Balancing with low latency**
+  - Cost efficent avoid the higher cost of cross region data
+  - **Simplifies audits and reduces complexity** for data sovereignty while still providing fault tolerance and disaster recovery capabilites.
 ### How do AWS Edge locations and Amazon CloudFront improve content delivery?
   Edge Locations cache resources closer to custoemers so they get information quicker.
 ### What is an API in the context of AWS?
 Application Programming Interface, predertermined way to interact with AWS services ex.
 Launch EC2 instance
 ### What is the primary method of interacting with AWS services?
+  - AWS Management Console
+    - USECASE:Best for beginners creating s3 buckets, and launching ec2 instances, managing IAM USERS
+  - AWS SDK & API
+    - Interact with AWS services programtically
+    - RESTful API
+    - USECASE: Accessing S3 storage, launching EC2 instances, or interacting with databases like DynamoDB
+  - **Infrastructure as Code(IOC)** Tools
+    - Define AWS infrastructure with JSON and YAML.
+Automates
+    - Terraform
+    - USECASE: Managing complex enviroments, ensuring consistency, and automating the deployment of resources
+  - AWS CLI
+    - Script and automate tasks by executing commands directly from the terminal
+    - Flexible: Helpful for repetitive tasks and CI/CD integration
+    - USECASE: Suitable for Developers, DevOps Engineers, System adminstrators
 ### What are the main ways to interact with AWS services?
 ### Why is automation important in cloud deployment?
+  - Efficency
+  - Cost Management
+    - **Optimize Resource Usage** Ensure you're only using what you need
+    - Budget adherance
+  - Security and Compliance
+      - Consistent security practices
+  - **Consistency and Reliability**

+    - Compliance Automation
+  - **Scalability**
+    - Scale resources up or down based on demand
+  - Disaster Recovery Resilience
+    - Automated failover executed quickly and efficently.
+  - Continuos Integration/ Continuos Deployment
 ### What is the primary advantage of using AWS Elastic Beanstalk over manual methods like the AWS Management Console?
 ### What is AWS Elastic Beanstalk used for?
 Elastic Beanstalk is a service for deploying and scaling web applications and services.
 Upload your code and Elastic Beanstalk automatically handles the deployment—from capacity provisioning, load balancing, and auto scaling to application health monitoring.